ndalcin/fetch-exercises/README.md

 * When the user clicks the button, the 'opening crawl' should be appear on the page.
   _NOTE: The ID for Episode 4 is 1_

-2. Star Wars Vehicles
+2. Star Wars Planets

-* Add a number input that takes in a number (only the numbers 1 through 38 are valid vehicle ids, so think about some way of validating the number)
+* Add a number input that takes in a number (only the numbers 1 through 60 are valid planet ids, so think about some way of validating the number)
 * Fetch that vehicle's data from the correct url
-* Show the name and model of the vehicle on the screen
+* Show the name and climate of the planet on the screen

 3. These Are The Droids You're Looking For